DaveLawes/public_api_querier/README.md

 The following describes my steps when creating the solution:
 - Read the requirements and ensure I have understood them
+- Use Insomnia to check API and collect test data
 - Create user stories for core requirements and edge cases
 - Create a domain model (having thought about what classes and architecture I want)
 - Setup my project (github repo, TravisCI, rubocop, simplecov)